-As well as having our own robust monitoring systems in place, we believe that it’s greatly important to evaluate our work whenever possible.
+As well as having our own robust monitoring systems in place, we believe that it’s greatly important to learn from external evaluation of our work whenever possible.

 Summary: An extensive evaluation of our work over 8 projects, with a sample size of 71 participants.
 Key findings included a reduction in adjudications both during and after the project, an increase in confidence to participate in other educational programmes as well as confirmation that Music in Prisons projects can play a role in fulfilling the NOMS ‘Seven Pathways to Reducing Re-offending’.